 Another type of website embeds are the survey feedback buttons that you can place anywhere on your website so that they are always visible:

 They also let businesses take a proactive approach to collecting contextual customer feedback.
-So, here are some intercept survey examples you can consider for your business.
+So, here are some intercept survey templates you can consider for your business.

 Customer Satisfaction Surveys (CSAT)

 Businesses conduct customer satisfaction surveys to gauge the satisfaction level of customers with their services or products.
-Customer satisfaction is a great metric to track if you want to keep tabs on your user experience.
+Customer satisfaction is a great metric to track to keep tabs on your user experience.

 For CSAT surveys, businesses can use different question types to collect feedback, such as star ratings, emoticons, and a Likert scale of 0 to 5.
 You can implement branching logic to add more questions and gather contextual feedback.